kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: All resources

-Records the slash-delimited, OS-agnostic, relative file path to a resource.
-The path is relative to a fixed location on the filesystem, determined by the orchestrator.
+Records the slash-delimited, OS-agnostic, relative file path to a manifest representing a resource.
+The path is relative to a fixed location on the filesystem, determined by the orchestrator tool.

 This annotation is part of the [Kubernetes Resource Model (KRM) Functions Specification](https://github.com/kubernetes-sigs/kustomize/blob/ce3e394a414387ce09679523902e981414b09a1a/cmd/config/docs/api-conventions/functions-spec.md) that is used by function orchestrator tools such as Kustomize and Kpt.